 - BBQ Central: Print the menu, and see the BBQ’s hours and phone number.

 - Grab-and-Go Deli Cold Case: Choose from an array of entrees, sides and meals prepackaged in microwavable containers next to the hot buffet – or freshly made sandwiches and salads, along with ethnic cuisine.

 - Central Café: Hot breakfast and coffee drinks.
 Menu, hours and phone number on its own page.

 - Tortilla Machine: Watch balls of dough go in this Dr. Seuss-looking machine and come out warm, fresh, traditional and whole-grain tortillas made from Shepherd’s Grain flour –grown, milled and sold here in the Northwest.
-You can see the tortilla machine in action from 10 am to 4 pm.

 - Other amenities include motorized carts, postage stamps, gift cards, FedEx for seafood anywhere in the continental United States, cash machine, dry ice and propane.

 For those of you with electric cars, we have a Charge Point dual port charger (two cords) in front of the BBQ Central silo.
 This “Level 2” station has universal connectors.
 On average, a one-hour charge equates to 25 miles of driving.
 The cost is $0.10 per kWh.

 The Charger is fully networked, cloud based, with LED screen showing the charging status and payment processing.
 You can initiate charging with a Charge Point card, available when you sign up on their website, or through the smart phone app <http://www.chargepoint.com>.
 From that app, you can also find chargers on a map and see whether they are in use or not.